Meriam people: Totems

-Mythology/ Cosmogony
+Mythology and cosmogony

 The stories told by elders to the younger generations allow for the transgenerational learning of the Meriam culture.
 Some of the stories explain why certain rituals or practices are important in Indigenous clans.

 Torres Strait Islanders in particular the Mer people are seafarers, sea country was used as a place for gardening, hunting, fishing, ceremonies, art, music, dance and storytelling.
 The story of Nageg (pronounced Nar-gegg) and Geigi (pronounced Gay-gee) explains the importance of sea country.
 It explains how Nageg and Geigi, a mother and son became known as triggerfish and trevally, through a creation story of the Tig Dowareb Clan of Murray Island.
 The story begins with Geigi, the son disguising himself as a kingfish among many sardines to fool an old man who would hunt for sardines.
 When the old man notices he is being fooled he takes Geigi disguised as the kingfish home one night for dinner and eats him, falling asleep soon after under a tree.
 Nageg, the mother cuts open the old man and takes Geigi out demanding him to live in the ocean to break the spears of those who try to spear him eventually becoming trevally.
 Whereas Geigi demands Nageg to live on the rock cave on the reef piercing anyone with her fin if they try to catch her, becoming triggerfish.

 The Gelam story explains the creations of the three islands – Mer, Waier and Dauar of the Murray group, which resulted due to Gelam's mother's trickery and Gelam's lies.
 Gelam was a boy who lived in Moa Island in the Torres Strait, he was known for his skilful hunting.
 The story begins by Gelam purposely keeping the fat birds he would hunt for himself and giving his mother the lean birds.
 After his mother noticed this, she decided to scare him one day while he was hunting by dressing up as a dogai by covering herself in mud, this worked and successfully scared Gelam as he ran home frightened.
 However, Gelam realised his mother played a trick on him as he noticed the residue of mud under her eyes when he reached home, this caused Gelam to leave his home, he gathered fruits, seeds and soils and set off in the canoe he carved himself.
 Gelam reached the Great Barrier Reef, where it is said today if you fly to the Torres Strait over Central Islands some of the reefs look like Gelam's tears from when he was leaving his home crying.
 This journey eventually led to the creation of three islands – Mer, Waier and Dauar.